SFTtech/sftdyn/README.md

 IMHO, the project is feature-complete; it has everything that **I** currently want.

 Features that _might_ be useful, which I _might_ implement if someone asked nicely:
- - A plain HTTP version for our less ~~paranoid~~ security-aware fellows
- - A version that is supported by common router's dynamic DNS feature
  - Support to run this inside an Apache web server
  - Initscripts for _your distribution here_
  - I'm sure there are more